Toyota RZ engine: 3RZ-FE

 The 3RZ-FE is a 2693 cc version.
 Bore and stroke is 95x95 mm.
 Compression ratio is 9.5:1.
 Output is 150 hp at 4800 rpm with 177 lbft of torque at 4000 rpm.
 This engine features twin, chain-driven balance shafts.
 It has four valves per cylinder and DOHC.
 Valve adjustment is by shim over bucket.
-The 3RZ-FE is an interference engine with a timing chain.
+The 3RZ-FE is an interference engine with a timing chain reported to last 150,000 miles.
+The cylinder head is composed of aluminum alloy and the intake manifold is made from aluminum.